edgeimpulse/expert-projects/retail-image-classification-jetson-nano.md

 ## Introduction

-Even with the current limitations of Artificial Intelligence, it is still a very useful tool, and many tasks can be automated can be automated with the technology.
-As more tasks become automated, human resources are freed up, allowing them to spend more time focusng on what really matters to businesses, their customers.
+Even with the current limitations of Artificial Intelligence, it is still a very useful tool, and many tasks can be automated with the technology.
+As more tasks become automated, human resources are freed up, allowing them to spend more time focusng on what really matters to businesses: their customers.

 The retail industry is a prime example of an industry that can be automated through the use of Artificial Intelligence, the Internet of Things, and Robotics.